-The interim topic is not a direct outgrowth of any pension legislation during the 2007 Legislative Session, but represents an opportunity for the Legislative Commission on Pensions and Retirement to provide guidance to interested parties and to future Commissions by reviewing its principles of pension policy in light of pension legislation enacted since the last review of the principles in 1995-1996.
+The interim topic was not a direct outgrowth of any pension legislation during the 2007 legislative session, but represents an opportunity for the Legislative Commission on Pensions and Retirement to provide guidance to interested parties and to future Commissions by reviewing its principles of pension policy in light of pension legislation enacted since the last review of the principles in 1995-1996.

-This Commission meeting is the initial consideration of the topic by the Commission.
-The Commission staff expects Commission consideration on the topic to require two or three additional meetings to complete if the Commission desires to continue with project.
+This Commission meeting is the third consideration of the topic by the Commission.
+The Commission staff expects Commission consideration on the topic to require two or three additional meetings to complete the project.

-This Commission staff issue memorandum is the initial memorandum on the commission interim study.
-This memorandum will summarize the history of the Legislative Commission on Pensions and Retirement, will summarize the initial development of the Commission's principles of pension policy, will summarize the 1995 reformulation of the pension policy principles, will identify the pension legislation enacted during the period 1997-2007 that appears to be at variance with the 1995-1996 reformulated pension policy principles, and will identify the 1997-2007 pension legislation that raised issues that are not addressed specifically by the current version of the principles of pension policy.
-This Commission staff issue memorandum is intended to provide a context for additional consideration by the Commission of potential modifications in the principles of pension policy.
-Subsequent Commission issue memoranda, if the project proceeds, will provide a more detailed policy discussion of the current pension policy principles that Commission members conclude may need revision or restating in light of recent pension legislation and of the policy items that are not currently addressed by the principles of pension policy and that Commission members believe should be addressed.
+This Commission staff issue memorandum is an update of the initial memorandum on the Commission interim study.
+This memorandum will summarize the history of the Legislative Commission on Pensions and Retirement, summarizes the initial development of the Commission's principles of pension policy, summarizes the 1995 reformulation of the pension policy principles, identifies the pension legislation enacted during the period 1997-2008 that appears to be at variance with the 1995-1996 reformulated pension policy principles, and identifies the 1997-2008 pension legislation that raised issues that are not addressed specifically by the current version of the principles of pension policy.
+This revised Commission of potential modifications in the principles of pension policy.
+Subsequent Commission issue memoranda will provide a more detailed policy discussion of the current pension policy principles that Commission members conclude may need revision or restating in light of recent pension legislation and of the policy items that are not currently addressed by the principles of pension policy and that Commission members believe should be addressed.